Purpose now email book

 Best Open-source Community Platform

-Discourse is another option, and it does have an open-source community code that they post for free on Github.
-What this means is that Discourse gives you a discussion forum that’s simple, but effective.
+Discourse is a community software with an open-source community code that they post for free on Github.
+Discourse gives you a discussion forum that’s simple, but effective.
 You can organize conversations and replies, and add moderators.

 Discourse- Snip